haddocking/haddocking.github.io/education/molmod/simulation.md

 and co-factors often have to be parameterized manually, which is a science on its own.
 Always judge if the presence of these exotic species is a necessity.
 In some cases, the ligands can be safely ignored and removed from the structure.
 As for missing residues and atoms, except hydrogens, it is absolutely necessary to rebuild them before starting a simulation.
-MODELLER is an excelent program for this purpose.
+MODELLER is an excellent program for this purpose.
 In addition, some crystals diffract at a good enough resolution to distinguish water molecules in the density mesh.
 Save for very particular cases where these waters are the subject of the study, the best policy is to remove them altogether from the structure.
 Fortunately,